-- assist the student in defining the topic of research which can be completed and written up within the prescribed period; - advise at an early stage on research design and the effective collection and storage of data; - provide an overview and guidance on the structure of the completed thesis and guide the student through to completion; - give guidance on: - the nature of research and the standard expected (including advice on presentation and writing style); - o the planning of the research, literature and sources; - o attendance on appropriate research training and professional skills training courses, including fieldwork safety courses; - techniques that may be needed; - other sources of advice and expertise;

-- ethical issues, and the procedures for seeking ethical approval through the Social Sciences and Humanities Inter-Divisional Research Ethics Committee (IDREC), where appropriate; - ensure that the student is aware of, and has taken appropriate action with respect to: - any ethical, research integrity and legal issues connected with the research and data storage; - any health and safety issues connected with the research, including lab-based research and/or fieldwork (see below - Supervisors' responsibilities for students undertaking fieldwork).
-This includes identifying and ensuring appropriate risk assessment and training; - o issues concerning intellectual property; - o issues related to third party copyright for the hard copy and digital thesis - issues concerning conflicts of interest - o the need to avoid plagiarism and to be aware of University guidance on plagiarism.
+- assist the student in defining the topic of research which can be completed and written up within the prescribed period; - advise at an early stage on research design and the effective collection and storage of data; - provide an overview and guidance on the structure of the completed thesis and guide the student through to completion; - give guidance on: - o the nature of research and the standard expected (including advice on presentation and writing style); - o the planning of the research, literature and sources; - o attendance on appropriate research training and professional skills training courses, including fieldwork safety courses; - techniques that may be needed; - o other sources of advice and expertise; - o ethical issues, and the procedures for seeking ethical approval through the Social Sciences and Humanities Inter-Divisional Research Ethics Committee (IDREC), where appropriate; - ensure that the student is aware of, and has taken appropriate action with respect to: - o any ethical, research integrity and legal issues connected with the research and data storage; - o any health and safety issues connected with the research, including lab-based research and/or fieldwork (see below Supervisors' responsibilities for students undertaking fieldwork).
+This includes identifying and ensuring appropriate risk assessment and training; - issues concerning intellectual property; - o issues related to third party copyright for the hard copy and digital thesis - o issues concerning conflict of interest (Conflicts of interest | Compliance (ox.ac.uk) - o the need to avoid plagiarism and to be aware of University guidance on plagiarism.